ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/specifications/hdf5 _components.md

 ---
-title: HDF5 components
+title: HDF5 files
 weight: 2
 ---

-# HDF5 components
+# HDF5 files

-There are only two types of h5/hdf5 file:

-* table
-* array
+An h5/hdf5 file can be either a table or an array.
+A table is always 2-dimentional and might typically be used when each column contains different classes of data (*e.g.* integers and strings).
+Conversely, all elements in an array should be the same class, though the array itself might be 1-dimensional, 2-dimensional, or more (e.g. a 3-dimensional array comprising population counts, with rows as area, columns as age, and a third dimension representing gender).

 You should create a single h5/hdf5 file for a single dataset.
+Unless you have a dataset that really should have been generated as multiple datasets in the first place (*e.g.* testing data mixed with carehome data), in which case use your own judgement.

+The file itself should contain components.
+If your dataset contains multiple data topics / data items, then these can be included as separate components within a single HDF5 file, *e.g.* cases-and-management/schools contains four components; pupil absences for covid reasons, percentage absences for covid reasons,  percentage absences for non-covid reasons, and percentage attendance.

 ## Single component